spatialos/gdk-for-unity/docs/modules/mobile/reconnection-logic.md

 # Reconnection logic

 Mobile applications present new challenges in terms of handling client connections.
 A client may disconnect due to an unstable connection or when the application is put into a background state by the OS.
-We want to dive a bit deeper into the causes of a disconnect and how you can handle it in your game.
+In this page, we will dive a bit deeper into the causes of a disconnect and discuss how you can handle it in your game.

 ## Why clients disconnect